myspaghetti/macos-virtualbox/README.md

 The goal of the script is to allow for a very easy installation without any closed-source additions or extra bootloaders.

-Tested on Cygwin and WSL, should work on most Linux distros.
+Tested on Cygwin and WSL, should work on most Linux distros and macOS.

 ## iCloud and iMessage connectivity